Gray’s Inn Tax Chambers

 Tax: Indirect Tax

 Devoting a significant portion of her broad tax practice to indirect tax instructions, she regularly represents taxpayers and HMRC in contentious matters, particularly in the area of VAT.
-She acts for clients at every level of court including the CJEU.
+Described as “brilliant” and “impressive” by market observers, she is further lauded for her charismatic advocacy.

 Tax : Private client

 Gray’s Inn’s private client work has seen its barristers represent clients in UK and Hong Kong courts.
 Members draw on their expertise in personal and business tax to represent both the Revenue and taxpayers, including high net worth individuals and entrepreneurs.
 They also frequently advise non-domiciled individuals on estate planning and residence issues.

 Client service: “The clerks are absolutely fantastic.
 They’re flexible and nothing is too much trouble.
 Chris Broom is fantastic – very social and very approachable.”
 Chris Broom is the senior clerk.